Copy code snippet

 But just remember, anything could go wrong...
 The key is to expect the unexpected!

 If you're flying at a club and have a 72 MHz radio system, you need to make sure that your frequency is free before turning on your radio!
+Follow your club's pre-flight instructions for obtaining the frequency pin.
+I listed this check first because it is by far the most important in my opinion. |

 A range check is a very important pre-flight check that should be done before the first flight of each day at the flying field.
-Follow the procedure in your radio’s manual for doing a range check.
+Follow the procedure in your radios manual for doing a range check.

 Some radios require a slightly different procedure than others but all are similar to the following.